 Motif Investing Review: A Unique Approach to Investing

-If you’ve not heard of Motif Investing before, then you’re likely not alone as they’re a newer player in the online brokerage scene – starting nearly three years ago.
-After doing some background research of what they have to offer I thought a Motif Investing review would be in order.
-If you would like to check out any of my previous online brokerage reviews, you can do so below:
+Motif Investing is a newer broker on the online brokerage scene.
+Motif started roughly three years ago and has been growing like crazy ever since.
+After doing some background research of what they have to offer I thought I would do a Motif Investing review to cover some of their offerings.
+If you would like to check out some of my previous online brokerage reviews, you can do so below:

-To be completely transparent, I do not have an account with Motif.
-I believe it’s important to disclose that, but my experience in the online brokerage industry allows me to dig in a little deeper to see some things that many others may not see.
+To be completely transparent, I do not have an account with Motif Investing.
+I believe it’s important to disclose that, but my experience in the online brokerage industry allows me to see some things others may not see when they’re considering a new brokerage to manage their investing needs.

 A brief backstory on Motif Investing, they were started by Hardeep Walia who is a former Microsoft Executive who moved into the investing realm.
-It was funding from Goldman Sachs and a few others that allowed them to open for business.
-They started with an approach that is a bit different in the investing world and are geared toward giving investors more of a say over what they’re investing in.
-With their backstory told, let’s get on to the Motif Investing review.
+It was funding from Goldman Sachs and others that allowed them to open for business.
+They started with an approach that is a bit different in the investing world and are geared toward giving investors more of a say over what they’re investing in – which I love to see.
+With that out of the way, let’s move on to the Motif Investing review.

 Motif Investing Features

-You Create Your Own Fund: The nuts and bolts behind Motif is that you essentially create your own fund.
+You Create Your Own Fund: The nuts and bolts behind Motif is that you create your own fund.
 You can select up to 30 stocks or ETFs of whatever area you want to focus on and buy shares in that motif for a flat $9.95.
 I will give the disclaimer that you will likely end up with fractional shares, but the point is you control what you want to invest in.
 I often got asked in my past job if there were options like socially aware funds or funds that focused on a certain niche industry.
-In many occasions, those presented very limited options and Motif Investing provides a solid way to meet that need.
+In many occasions, those presented very limited options and Motif Investing provides a solid way to take care of that.

 They Offer Pre-made Ones As Well: What if you don’t have a specific kind of focus you want to create?
 Simple – Motif Investing has over 100 pre-made motifs to you can choose from.
 They have a very straightforward interface to use to narrow down ones to choose from if that is your desire.
 You simply log in to your account and you can search by different sectors and industries to see what pre-made motifs are available.
 I will note they offer both equity and fixed income motifs to choose from.

-Straightforward Pricing: The pricing with Motif Investing is very straightforward, in that you pay a flat $9.95 per motif you choose to invest in.
+Straightforward Pricing: The pricing with Motif Investing is very straightforward.
+You pay a flat $9.95 per motif that you choose to invest in.
 The nice thing about the motif is that if you choose to remove or change up a certain stock in your motif you can do so for $4.95 per trade.

 Extensive Social Network: The other nice feature about Motif Investing is they have a fairly extensive social network.
 They have one in-house that allows you to share investing ideas with others and they also allow you to invite friends of yours from your social media networks.
 Social media is becoming more of a player in the online brokerage space and Motif Investing has done a great job of taking a unique spin on it.